Kepler-22b

-Kepler-22b (also known by its Kepler Object of Interest designation KOI-087.01) is an exoplanet orbiting within the habitable zone of the Sun-like star Kepler-22.
-It is located about 640 ly from Earth in the constellation of Cygnus.
-It was discovered by NASA's Kepler Space Telescope in December 2011 and was the first known transiting planet to orbit within the habitable zone of a Sun-like star, where liquid water could exist on the planet's surface.
-Kepler-22 is too dim to be seen with the naked eye.
+Kepler-22b (also known by its Kepler object of interest designation KOI-087.01) is an exoplanet orbiting the Sun-like star Kepler-22 within its habitable zone.
+It is located about 640 ly from Earth in the constellation Cygnus.
+Discovered by NASA's Kepler space telescope, it was announced on 5 December 2011 as the first known transiting planet to orbit within the habitable zone of a Sun-like star, where conditions could allow liquid water to exist on the surface.

-Kepler-22b's radius is roughly twice that of Earth.
-Its mass and surface composition are unknown.
-However, an Earth-like composition for the planet is believed to be unlikely; it is more likely to be an ocean planet or have a volatile-rich composition with a liquid or gaseous outer shell.
-The only parameters of the planet's orbit that are currently available are its orbital period (about 290 days) and its inclination (approximately 90°).
-Evidence suggests that the planet has a moderate surface temperature, assuming that the surface is not subject to extreme greenhouse heating.
-In the absence of an atmosphere, its equilibrium temperature (assuming an Earth-like albedo) would be approximately 279 K, slightly higher than that of Earth's 255 K.
+Kepler-22b has a radius about twice that of Earth.
+Its mass and surface composition are unknown, but an Earth-like composition is considered unlikely.
+It may instead be an ocean planet or have a volatile-rich composition with a liquid or gaseous outer layer.
+The planet's known orbital parameters are its orbital period, about 290 days, and its inclination, approximately 90°.
+Its surface temperature may be moderate if it does not experience extreme greenhouse heating.
+In the absence of an atmosphere, its equilibrium temperature, assuming an Earth-like albedo, would be about 279 K, slightly higher than Earth's equilibrium temperature of 255 K.

-The planet's first transit was observed on 12 May 2009.
-Confirmation of the existence of Kepler-22b was announced on December 5, 2011.